 Cooper's fiction dives unflinchingly into the intersection of racism and sexism.
 Using the compressed medium of flash fiction, she explores intimate spaces to reveal what it means to be human.
-Her fiction and poetry have appeared in Callaloo, Detroit Noir, Best African American Fiction 2010, and Tidal Basin Review, among other online and print publications.
-Her first collection of flash fiction, Know the Mother, was published by Wayne State University Press in March 2016.
+Her award-winning collection of flash fiction, Know the Mother, was published by Wayne State University Press in March 2016.
+Her poetry, fiction and essays have appeared in Callaloo, Hypertext Review, The Best Small Fictions 2018, This is the Place, Michigan Quarterly Review, and Best African American Fiction 2010, among other online and print publications.
 Cooper was a founding board member of Cave Canem, a national residency for emerging black poets.
 She is currently a Kimbilio fellow, a national residency for African American fiction writers.

 Using truth and wit, Desiree Cooper was the perfect conduit for university presses to have larger conversations about diversity and representation through books starting with their covers.
 Cooper, an electric speaker, is a master at navigating the tricky waters of difficult conversations by never excluding failures, but instead owning and learning from them and encouraging others to grow from these lessons. —Annie Martin, Editor-in-Chief, Wayne State University Press

 Desiree gave an inspiring opening plenary at the 2019 Association of University Presses annual meeting.
 Her eloquently expressed experience as a writer, storyteller, and citizen enabled her to connect with the group on every level.
 She understood our goals and our mission, and her integrity and commitment to progressive values was evident with every turn of phrase.
 Desiree is an inspiring and moving speaker, and her words will remain with me for a long time. —Mary C. Francis, Board of Directors, Association of University Presses